Kpop Group Triple H Defends Explicit ‘365 FRESH’ MV Controversies

 She leads us so well and we learn a lot from that attitude.
 And then that attitude looks so cool and scary to me.

-CUBE also released the behind-the-scenes in the making of the Triple H debut track and it shows how the Triple H members are actually very innocent about the dark themes that went into the song.
+CUBE also released the behind-the-scenes in the making of the Triple H debut track, and it shows how the Triple H members are actually very innocent about the dark themes that went into the song.

 If you watch the video, you’ll see Hui struggling to make a “despicable expression” needed for a scene, and Hui fussing over HyunA who might get cold with such little clothing on.
 It also shows E’Dawn doing his solo scenes very well despite the lack of acting experience.

-It shows how all three members of Triple H worked very hard to do the “365 Fresh” MV and it really brought out a whole new different side to their usual adorable and cute personalities.
+It shows how all three members of Triple H worked very hard to do the “365 Fresh” MV and it really brought out a whole new, different side to their usual adorable and cute personalities.

 “365 Fresh” is the first of five tracks that will come out in Triple H’s album, titled 199X.
 The other songs lined up for the Triple H album are “Looking,” “Dream Or Reality,” and “Girl Girl Girl.”
 We’re already looking forward to what kind of MVs Triple H will be doing for these other tracks!